In Vanna AI

 Pick Vanna if you have an existing database and want an OSS layer that translates English into SQL against it.
 Pick nlqdb if you also want the database itself — provisioned, schema-managed, and queryable via SDK / CLI / MCP from day one.

-When to choose Vanna AI
+In Vanna AI

-- You already have a production database with curated schema documentation.
+You already have a production database with curated schema documentation.

 In your HTML

-A reporting question Vanna would translate; nlqdb both translates it and owns the data it answers from.
+<nlq-data goal="monthly revenue trend for the last 12 months"></nlq-data> A reporting question Vanna would translate; nlqdb both translates it and owns the data it answers from.

-| Feature | nlqdb | Vanna AI | Note |
+| Dimension | nlqdb | Vanna AI | Note |

 |---|---|---|---|